Complex and Adaptive Dynamical Systems: A Primer: The Landau Theory of Phase Transitions

-\underline{\bf Free energy}\\ A statistical mechanical system takes at zero temperature the configuration with the lowest energy.
-A physical system at finite temperatures $T>0$ does not minimize its energy but a quantity called {\em free energy}, which differs from the energy by a term proportional to the entropy and to the temperature\footnote{Details can be found in any book on thermodynamics and phase transitions, as in Callen (1985), they are however not necessary for an understanding of the following discussions.}.
+\runinhead{Free Energy} A statistical mechanical system {takes the configuration with the lowest energy at zero temperature}.
+A physical system at finite temperatures $T>0$ does not minimize its energy but a quantity called {the} {\em free energy F}, which differs from the energy by a term proportional to the entropy and to the temperature.\footnote{Details can be found in any book on thermodynamics and phase transitions, {e.g.} Callen (1985), they are, however, not necessary for an understanding of the following discussions.}

-Close to the transition temperature $T_c$ the order parameter $\phi$ is small and one assumes within the Landau-Ginsburg model, that the free energy density $f=F/V$, can be expanded for a small order parameter $\phi$ and a small external field $h$:
+Close to the transition temperature $T_c$ the order parameter $\phi$ is small and one assumes within the Landau--Ginsburg model that the free energy density $f=F/V$, can be expanded for a small order parameter $\phi$ and a small external field $h$:

-where the parameters $a=a(T)$ and $b=b(T)$ are functions of the temperature $T$ and an external field $h$, e.g.\ a magnetic field for the case of magnetic systems.
-Note the linear coupling of the external field $h$ to the order parameter in lowest order and that $b>0$ (stability for large $\phi$), compare Fig.\ \ref{automata_fig_Landau_Ginzburg}.
+where the parameters $a=a(T)$ and $b=b(T)$ are functions of the temperature $T$ and of an external field $h$, e.g.\ a magnetic field for the case of magnetic systems.
+Note the linear coupling of the external field $h$ to the order parameter in lowest order and that $b>0$ (stability for large $\phi$), compare Fig.~\ref{automata_fig_Landau_Ginzburg}.

-\underline{\bf Spontaneous symmetry breaking}\\ All odd terms $\sim \phi^{2n+1}$ vanish in the expansion (\ref{automata_eq_f_T_h}).
+\runinhead{Spontaneous Symmetry Breaking} All odd terms $\sim \phi^{2n+1}$ vanish in the expansion (\ref{automata_eq_f_T_h}).
 The reason is simple.
 The expression (\ref{automata_eq_f_T_h}) is valid for all temperatures close to $T_c$ and the disordered high-temperature state is invariant under the symmetry operation

-This relation must therefore hold also for the exact Landau-Ginsburg functional.
+This relation must therefore hold also for the exact Landau--Ginsburg functional.
 When the temperature is lowered the order parameter $\phi$ will acquire a finite expectation value.
-One speaks of a `spontaneous' breaking of the symmetry inherent to the system.
+One speaks of a \qut{spontaneous} breaking of the symmetry inherent to the system.

-\underline{\bf Variational approach}\\ The Landau-Ginsburg functional (\ref{automata_eq_f_T_h}) expresses the value the free-energy would have for all possible values for $\phi$.
-The true physical state, which one calls the `thermodynamical stable state', is obtained by finding the minimal $f(T,\phi,h)$ for all possible values of $\phi$:
+\runinhead{{The} Variational Approach} The Landau--Ginsburg functional (\ref{automata_eq_f_T_h}) expresses the value {that} the free-energy would have for all possible values {of} $\phi$.
+The true physical state, which one calls the \qut{thermodynamical stable state}, is obtained by finding the minimal $f(T,\phi,h)$ for all possible values of $\phi$:

-where $\delta f$ and $\delta\phi$ denote small variations of the free energy and of the order parameter respectively.
-This solution corresponds to a minimum in the free energy if
+where $\delta f$ and $\delta\phi$ denote small variations of the free energy and of the order parameter, respectively.
+This solution corresponds to a minimum in the free energy~if